keirthana/anbox-cloud-docs/explanation/applications.md

 * The application *should not* download any additional resources on regular startup to contribute to short startup times.
 If additional resources need to be downloaded, this can be done during the application bootstrap phase.
 * The application *must not* require the *Google Play services* to be available as Anbox Cloud does not include them.

-If your application fulfils these requirements but you are still having issues running it on Anbox Cloud, file a [bug report](https://bugs.launchpad.net/indore-extern/+filebug).
+If your application fulfils these requirements but you are still having issues running it on Anbox Cloud, file a [bug report](https://bugs.launchpad.net/anbox-cloud/+filebug).

+(sec-application-status)=
 ## Possible application statuses

 The following table lists the different statuses that an application can have depending on its state and what each status means: